Jossie1708/OPSC7312/README.md

 Contributions to the Drone App are welcome.
 See the CONTRIBUTING file for guidelines on how to contribute.

 Acknowledgments
-The Drone App uses various open-source libraries and tools.
-See the ACKNOWLEDGMENTS file for a list of acknowledgments.
+The Drone App utilizes various open-source libraries and tools.
+See the ACKNOWLEDGMENTS file for a complete list of acknowledgments.

 Contact
 For support, feedback, or questions, please contact us at support@droneapp.com.